eth-protocol-fellows/cohort-five/projects/grandine-rust-kzg-library.md

-# Project Template

-DAS-Specific Crytpography in Grandine's Rust-KZG
+# DAS-Specific Crytpography in Grandine's Rust-KZG

 *The implementation of PeerDAS-related cryptography (eip-7594) in Grandine's rust-kzg library.*